Purdue University Northwest: Westville

-The Westville campus is located on 268 acre in rural La Porte County along U.S. Highway 421.
+The Westville branch campus is located on 268 acre in rural La Porte County along U.S. Highway 421.
 This location has three academic buildings, a spacious student services and activity center opened in 2015, and a veterinary emergency facility.
 The grounds of the Westville campus feature an extensive outdoor and indoor art collection, Shakespeare's Garden adjacent to a picturesque pond, tennis courts, an eighteen-hole disc golf course, a baseball diamond, and four outdoor basketball courts.